Implementing Self-Healing Infrastructure Patterns: Why Most SRE Teams Fail

 Automated Incident Remediation Strategies

 Automated incident remediation is where most orgs get stuck at Level 1: auto-restart a pod, re-run a failed job, and call it done.
-Thats not remediation — thats a Band-Aid.
+That’s not remediation — that’s a Band-Aid.
 Real remediation means the system diagnoses the class of failure and applies the correct fix from a validated playbook, without waking anyone up.

 The baseline framework here is Zero-touch Ops: every recurring incident type gets a corresponding remediation action, tested, sandboxed, and deployed as code.
 The goal is to push the human-in-the-loop (HITL) trigger point as far right as possible — only escalate when the system hits an unknown failure class or when automated actions have failed N times.